temporal-community/openai-agents-demos/README.md

 This repository contains four standalone demos showcasing the OpenAI Agents Python SDK integrated with Temporal's durable execution.

+See the [Long running agents & human-in-the-loop ](https://openai.github.io/openai-agents-python/running_agents/#long-running-agents-human-in-the-loop) section of the OpenAI's docs for more.

 [Watch the demo](https://www.youtube.com/watch?v=fFBZqzT4DD8) to see it in action.

 [![Watch the demo](./demo-youtube.jpg)](https://www.youtube.com/watch?v=fFBZqzT4DD8)